-- To offer a high quality course, in which students are challenged by, and stimulated to challenge, accepted wisdom in all fields of veterinary science. - To prepare graduates for careers in academic and industrial research, biotechnology and the pharmaceutical industry in general, and in other veterinary and medicine-related industries.
+- To offer a high quality course, in which students are challenged by, and stimulated to challenge, accepted wisdom in all fields of biological sciences. - To prepare graduates for careers in academic and industrial research, biotechnology and the pharmaceutical industry in general, and in other biological, veterinary and medicine-related industries.